iotaledger/integration-services/documentation/docs/is-cli/is_cli_examples.md

 ### Read history of Channel

 The user can also read the history of a Channel.
-Especially if the Channel is `public` it is the only way for the subscriber to read the Channel.
+Especially if the Channel is `public` it is the only way for the subscriber to read from the Channel.
 For that add the option `-pC` and remove the option for the preshared Key `-psK`.

 ```sh
 is read-channel-history -i identityB.json -psK <preshared key> <Channel address of channelA>